-Nowadays, there are five or six hundred teahouses in Beijing, but why does only Laoshe Teahouse enjoy the reputation of the "Name Card"?
+Nowadays, there are five or six hundred teahouses in Beijing, but why does Lao She Teahouse enjoy the reputation of being the "Visiting Card".

-One reason is that it was the first modern teahouse after the reform and opening up of China, with the price of a big bowl of tea only costing two cents a bowl.
+One reason is that it was the first modern teahouse after the reform and opening up of China, with the price of a big bowl of tea only costing two cents.

-Secondly, is that the well-known teahouse in Beijing was named after Lao She, who was one of the representatives of the Beijing-flavored culture.
+Secondly, the well-known teahouse in Beijing was named after Lao She, who was one of the representatives of the Beijing-flavored culture.

-Thirdly, is that Laoshe Teahouse has a Beijing-flavor, where not only the tea can be tasted but the culture can also be appreciated by visitors.
+Thirdly, Lao She Teahouse embodies the flavor of Beijing, where not only can the tea be tasted but the culture can also be appreciated by visitors.

-Face changing is one of the special skills of a Sichuan opera performance, which is a romantic way to reveal thoughts and emotions in the characters' hearts.
-It turns the invisible, abstract things into visible, specific things.
-Face changing can be divided into three types, which are "touching the face （摸脸）," "blowing the face （吹脸）" and "pulling the face （扯脸）"; in addition， there is a face changing skill called "luck".
+Face changing is one of the special skills of a Sichuan opera performance, which is a dramatic way to reveal thoughts and emotions in the characters' hearts.
+It represents invisible, abstract feelings with visible, specific mask colors and designs.

 Chinese Kung Fu

-The Peking Opera or the Beijing Opera - the largest opera in China - is the quintessence of China and has a history of 200 years.
-It has a rich list of plays, artists, troupes, audiences and wide influences, making it the foremost opera in China.
-The Beijing Opera is a comprehensive acting art.
-It blends singing, reading, acting, fighting and dancing together by using acting methods to narrate stories, depict characters, and express thoughts and feelings of "happiness, anger, sorrow, joy, surprise, fear and sadness".
-There are four roles in the Beijing Opera: Sheng （生）, Dan （旦）, Jing （净） and Chou （丑） (Sheng: a male role; Dan: a female role; Jing: a male characterized with moral integrity and cruelty; Chou: a clown role with white powder on his nose， called a clown or buffoon).
-These roles have the natural features of loyalty and treacherousness, beauty and ugliness, good and evil.
+Peking opera or Beijing opera is the quintessence of Chinese performing arts, and has a history of 200 years.
+It has a rich list of plays, artists, troupes, audiences, and wide influences, making it the foremost opera in China.
+Beijing opera is a comprehensive acting art.
+It blends singing, reading, acting, fighting, and dancing together to narrate stories, depict characters, and express thoughts and feelings of "happiness, anger, sorrow, joy, surprise, fear, and sadness".

-Ventriloquism is a form of entertainment, where performers seem to cause their voice to imitate the sounds of birds, insects and nature by using their mouths, teeth, lips, tongues and throats.
-Through aircraft, artillery and other military battle scenes, combined with art and good performances of ventriloquism, it can also be imitated vividly, which makes the audience feel like they are part of the scene, and they enjoy themselves.
+Performers imitate sounds by using their mouths, teeth, lips, tongues, and throats.
+For example, the aircraft, artillery, and explosions of military battle scenes can be imitated vividly, which makes the audience feel like they are part of the scene.
+Audiences enjoy the skill of the performers immensely.

 A Two-Man Comic Show

-Shadow play is an ancient and unique dramatic art in folklore, using a piece of white gauze as the screen when playing.
+Shadow plays are an ancient and unique dramatic folk art, using a piece of white gauze as the screen.

 Shadow puppetry originated during the Western Han Dynasty 2,000 years ago.
-A shadow puppet performance relies on the shadow of a window and making use of the lighting principle and planar mapping, then reflecting the paper dolls or puppets onto the screen, with music and singing to show a dramatic story.
-In the development of Chinese dramas, shadow play was probably the earliest Chinese play.
+A shadow puppet performance involves projecting shadows of the paper dolls or puppets onto the screen, accompanied by music and singing, to show a dramatic story.
+In the development of Chinese performing arts, shadow plays were probably the earliest form.

-Folk music is performed from 14:30 to 17:00 every Monday to Friday at the small eastern hall of the teahouse, which costs 10 yuan with a tea service.
+Folk music is performed from 2:30pm to 5pm every Monday to Friday in the teahouse's small eastern hall, which costs 10 yuan with a tea service.